 But if there’s one thing my family firmly agrees on after a week in the Algarve with lowcostholidays.com, it’s that the Portuguese know how to do a beach.
 On our spring break these spacious chunks of gold form the basis of our itinerary.
 The air is warm and the sea is cool.
 Conditions are perfect for swimming, surfing, caving, strolling, sea kayaking and bagging beaches at our own pace.

 Did I say the sea was cool?
 That’s not technically correct.
 It is the Atlantic, for goodness sake!
-After half an hour in the water 7-year-old Hannah is beginning to turn blue.
+After half an hour in the water 7-year-old Hannah was beginning to turn blue.
 But we couldn’t come to The Algarve and not have a go at family surfing.
-Especially when the biggest wave in the world (a whopper at 100m!) was recently bagged by a surfer along the coast in Nazare.
+Especially when the biggest wave in the world (a whopper at 100m!) was once bagged by a surfer along the coast in Nazare.

 “The Algarve gets a fantastic amount of swell.
 The waves are as good as anywhere in the world,” our instructor Matt Shears from The Surf Experience in Lagos shouts as he gives me a shove.
 I’m not sure my wave is record breaking, but my dude moves are quite impressive.
 I even manage to kneel up.
 Almost.
 Before I’m plunged, chin down into the white stuff, choking on surf and sand.

 It all seems very different in a kayak with a paddle in my hand.
 The splash of the body board is replaced by peaceful bobbing as we hover on the gentle blue while cormorants perch on sandstone rock above us.